Sergi Moreno

-Sergio "Sergi" Moreno Marín (born 25 November 1987) is an Andorran footballer who plays as a midfielder for Atlètic Club d'Escaldes.
+Sergio "Sergi" Moreno Marín (born 25 November 1987) is an Andorran footballer who plays as a midfielder for Sporting d'Escaldes.

 International career

 He made his debut for Andorra on 14 April 2004 in a friendly game against China, becoming at 16 years and 4 months Andorra’s youngest player ever, a record that still stands.

 On 12 October 2021, in a 2022 FIFA World Cup qualification game against San Marino, he scored his first and only international goal with Andorra.

 International goal

 Scores and results list Andorra's goal tally first.